China central bank calls for more policy coordination to support growth

 Iris Pang, Greater China economist at ING, expects the tax cuts and additional infrastructure spending planned by the government to amount to 4 trillion yuan ($596.45 billion) this year.

-“With a sizeable 4 yuan trillion fiscal stimulus this year and a monetary easing policy that has created 4 percent credit growth in the first quarter alone, we expect the Chinese economy to grow above the 6 percent lower boundary target set by the government,” said Pang in a note on Monday.
+“With a sizeable 4 trillion yuan fiscal stimulus this year and a monetary easing policy that has created 40 percent credit growth in the first quarter alone, we expect the Chinese economy to grow above the 6 percent lower boundary target set by the government,” said Pang in a note on Monday.

 China will report the first-quarter economic growth pace on Wednesday.